-Kencana will continue to develop its plantation business based on best management practices that are sustainable and environmentally friendly in keeping with our responsibility as a good corporate citizen.
+Kencana strives to develop its plantation business based on best management practices that are sustainable and environmentally friendly, whilst reinforcing our responsibility as a good corporate citizen.
 We fully embrace the principles and criteria of sustainable palm oil production under the Indonesian Sustainable Palm Oil schemes and are working towards the certification of all our estates and mills.

-We recognize that while economic performance is a key driver of business sustainability, other drivers such as environmental, social and governance (ESG) factors also impact business value.
-Our 5th Sustainability Report was published in May 2021 and it is available on our website.
+We recognise that while economic performance is a key driver of business sustainability, other drivers such as environmental, social and governance ("ESG") factors also impact business value.
+Our 6th Sustainability Report was published in April 2022 and it is available on our website.
 In the report you will find our commitment towards no deforestation of high carbon stock areas and the preservation of high conservation value areas, no burning and no new planting on peat of any depth as well as no exploitation of human rights.
 It represents our commitment to go beyond what is required and to progress to a more sustainable palm oil business by balancing our business targets with social and environmental consciousness.